An 11-step patch management process to ensure success

 8. Review, approve and mitigate patch management

-At this point, there needs to be a formal review process in which the people responsible for managing software consider the patch that is to be deployed, the results of the testing process and the list of endpoints that are tentatively slated to receive the patch.
-With this information in hand, they can decide whether to approve the patch deployment process.
+At this point, there needs to be a formal review process in which the people responsible for managing the software consider the patch to be deployed, the results of the testing process and the list of endpoints tentatively slated to receive the patch.
+With this information, they can decide whether to approve deploying the patch.

 If the team decides not to deploy a particular patch, the organization's patch management software will need to be configured to prevent that patch from being deployed.
-This is an essential step that keeps unwanted patches from being installed accidentally.
+This is an essential step that keeps unwanted patches from being installed accidentally, whether by a well-intentioned staff member or by an automated process such as Windows Update.

 9. Do a pilot deployment on a sample of patches

-Even though one of the main goals behind the patch management process is to standardize around a specific software version, few organizations roll out patches to all users at the same time.
-Instead, organizations will commonly do a pilot deployment to a representative sample of the user base prior to performing an organization-wide deployment.
-This pilot deployment helps to verify that the patch is indeed safe for production use.
-It gives the organization one last chance to catch any issues that did not surface during lab testing.
-If an issue is found, then only a relatively small number of endpoints will be impacted, since the patch is yet to be deployed across the entire organization.
+Even though one of the main goals of the patch management process is to standardize around a specific software version, few organizations roll out patches to all users at the same time.
+Instead, organizations will commonly do a pilot deployment to a representative sample of the user base before going ahead with an organization-wide deployment.
+The pilot deployment helps to verify that the patch is indeed safe for production use and gives the organization one last chance to catch any issues that didn't surface in lab tests.
+If an issue is found, only a relatively small number of endpoints will be affected, since the patch is yet to be deployed across the organization.

 10. Document systems pre- and post-patching

-The last step in the process is documentation.
 It's important to document the state of your systems both before and after a patch is applied.
-That way, if problems begin to occur later, it will be easier to figure out if they can be attributed to a patch that was applied.
+If problems occur later, you might be able to find a correlation between when the problem began and a patch that was deployed just prior to the start of the problem.

 By carefully following this patch management process, your organization can gain the benefits of patches while minimizing the risks of deploying them.
 With a well-executed process, your systems will have the latest features and be largely free of bugs and security vulnerabilities.
 Plus, your IT and security teams will have peace of mind knowing they have a process they can count on that is predictable and relatively stress free.